petrzoufaly/ha-addon-plccoms/README.md

 ```
 Commands and variable names is not case sensitive.
 Is possible combine upper and lower chracters.
 Closing connection in telnet client is via ansi escape sequence ctrl+d.

-## Public file `*.pub`:

-Describe feedback between PLC register names (Absolute address of variable in PLC) and symbolic names.

-## Configuration file `PLCComS.ini`:

-Describe connection between clients (Via TCP port number) and PLC (Via IP address).
-Name of public file (If public file is absent in local disk is downloaded from PLC).

-## Installation:

-On OS Linux, just run the Install.sh script `bash ./Install.sh`, which sets the server to start automatically when the system starts.
-Server output is stored to `/var/log/PLCComS.log` file.